 I’m sure you already know about this.
 With dictation, errors are completely random and hard to spot – think the word “phone instead of foam” in the middle of a block of text which is not picked up by grammar or spell checkers.

-Even with an incredibly high 99% accuracy with dictation, you get 1 error in 100 words, or 10 in 1000 words.
-All randomly hidden throughout your dictated text.
-This requires thorough proof reading to fix.
+Even with an incredibly high 99% accuracy with dictation, you get 1 error in 100 words or 10 in 1000 words.
+All of these errors are randomly scattered throughout your dictated text.
+This requires thorough proofreading to fix as every word on the page could be an error.
 I hope you now understand why it is necessary to improve accuracy to the best of your ability.

 1. Get the right microphone and equipment